Tomer-Sagie/Posture-Tracker/JOURNAL.md

 All in all pretty successful portion of the design process.

 ## July 16-18 - I had to replace the one thing that my design truly relies on :(((( (the IMU for the actual posture tracking part of my posture tracking device)
+## Hours: 1 You can check this out on my stardance project

 ### What Went Wrong
 After finishing the pcb and schematic I wanted to put it in to jlcpb to get a quote, and it came out to almost one hundred dollars (see the image below)